Thejashwini1011/ReactChat/README.md

 git clone <CloneURL>
 ```

-### Lunch the backend
+### Launch the Server

-1)	Within terminal or cmd ensure you have navigated inside the 'Backend' directory and installed the dependencies
+1)	Within terminal or cmd ensure you have navigated inside the 'Server' directory and installed the dependencies

 ```
-cd <../path/to/Backend>
+cd <../path/to/Server>
 yarn install OR npm install
 ```